Saturday, March 9, 2024

 Kaplan lists the card's meanings, from the inability to share and greed in its upright position to setbacks and obstacles when reversed.
 These interpretations serve as reminders to remain mindful of our actions and their repercussions on ourselves and others.

 Nelise Carbonare's association of this card with the Three of Pentacles offers a striking contrast.
-While the latter emphasizes creativity, collaboration, and finding joy in fulfilling one's responsibilities, card 71 underscores the dangers of prioritizing wealth over virtue.
+While the RWS image emphasizes creativity, collaboration, and finding joy in fulfilling one's responsibilities, the EK image underscores the dangers of prioritizing wealth over virtue.
 While material wealth has its place, the pursuit of it should not overshadow the pursuit of spiritual growth, creativity, and emotional fulfillment.
 The card's message is to reassess our priorities and align them with our deepest values.
-Rather than fixating solely on accumulating wealth, the card encourages us to cultivate spiritual richness and inner peace.
+Rather than fixating solely on accumulating wealth for oneself, the card encourages us to cultivate spiritual richness and inner peace that can be shared with others.

-Ultimately, card 71 serves as a reminder of the perils of excessive greed and the importance of seeking balance, contentment, and spiritual fulfillment.
+While it is simply an image of reviewing one's assets, the card serves as a reminder of the perils of excessive greed and the importance of seeking balance, contentment, and spiritual fulfillment.
 It urges us to remember our mortality and reassess our priorities so we can strive for a deeper sense of meaning beyond material pursuits.
+A materialistic outlook leaves you vulnerable to the vicissitudes of fortune.